 In addition, you can opt for connections to be encrypted with standard SSL encryption.

 Admittedly, keeping track of the physical token and using it each time can feel a bit of a chore.
 But it should prevent hackers from getting access to your account, even if they got hold of your username and password.

 Finally, there are fund transfer restrictions that should stop anyone from transferring capital out of your account without your authorization.

 There is no avoiding the fact that IB comes with a staggering $10,000 minimum deposit and a fairly poor customer support offering.
 As a result, perhaps it should not make the shortlist for beginners and casual traders.
 Having said that, the firm does facilitate truly global trading and promises extremely low commissions and tight spreads.
 Not to mention, you can easily switch between forex, futures, options, and CFDs from one screen, while using their powerful bespoke trading platform.

 Overall then, IB is arguably best suited to experienced traders with substantial capital.

-Interactive Brokers only accepts traders from United States, European Nations, UK and Canada.
+Interactive Brokers only accepts traders from the United States, European Nations, UK, and Canada.

 Vincent Nyagaka is a Professional Trader, Analyst &.
 He has been actively engaged in market analysis for the past 7 years.
 He has a monthly readership of 100,000+ traders and has taught over 1,000 students since 2014.
 Vincent is also an experienced instructor and public speaker.
 Checkout Vincent’s Professional Trading Course here.